Dowell-Lab/FStitch/README.md

 # Fast Read Stitcher (FStitch)
 Fast Stitch Reader (FStitch) rapidly processes read coverage files into contigs of actie and inactive regions of transcription with its intended being primarily for refining annotations in nascent transcription data (GRO-seq, PRO-seq, NET-seq, etc.)<sup>1</sup>.
-For example, with FStitch, you can:
+Using FStitch, you can:

 * Discover unannotated large regions of active transcription for enahncer and other non-coding RNA discovery
 * Better annotate 5' and 3' ends of genes for differential transcription analysis and Tfit RNAPII modeling